X-wing fighter: Origin and design

+Subsequent films

-The "lake" in which Luke Skywalker (Mark Hamill) crashes his X-wing in The Empire Strikes Back was only 3.5 ft deep, requiring the creation of a rig resembling the starfighter sitting in the lake at an angle.
-The rig was built in hinged sections so it could be manipulated by frogmen to sink or rise, a key feature for the scene when Luke fails to levitate his ship from the water.
+The "lake" in which Luke Skywalker (Mark Hamill) crashes his X-wing in The Empire Strikes Back (1980) was only 3.5 ft deep, requiring the creation of a rig resembling the starfighter sitting in the water at an angle.
+The rig was built in hinged sections so it could be manipulated to sink or rise, a key feature for the scene when Luke fails to levitate his ship from the water.

 In 1993, ILM visual effects specialist John Knoll created a proof of concept test of dogfighting X-wings and TIE fighters to demonstrate the feasibility of using commercially available desktop computer software for simple animation work.
 This resulted in numerous parts of space battle scenes being "re-shot" as digital animations for the original trilogy's Special Edition releases.

-The ARC-170 starfighter seen in Star Wars: Episode III – Revenge of the Sith is the ancestor of the X-wing and is deliberately reminiscent of the X-wing's design.
+The ARC-170 starfighter seen in Revenge of the Sith (2005) is the ancestor of the X-wing and is deliberately reminiscent of the X-wing's design.

+When supervising effects for Rogue One (2016), Knoll discovered that the original X-wing cockpit set did not match the cockpit's arrangement on the shooting models.
+This required the effects team to rotoscope archival footage of Star Wars X-wing pilots onto digital cockpits created for the film.
+ILM designers incorporated X-wing engines into the design of the contemporaneous U-wing created for Rogue One.

+The Force Awakens art director Gary Tomkins said ships and tools would be expected to evolve technologically in the time between Return of the Jedi and The Force Awakens.
+Using the X-wing as an example, he said the sequel film's version was "a little bit slicker [and] smoother".